When Do You Need a Pronunciation Coach – And When Not?

 When baking a cake, you will most likely choose a modern recipe, not one from 1898.

 Language changes in the course of time.
 What was state of the art some decades ago might be outdated today.
-Admittedly, we may be talking about minor things here, but nevertheless, these issues could decide upon either “accurate pronunciation” or “what(s)hesays?”, upon “you get the role” or “thank you – next one please”.
+Admittedly, we may be talking about minor things here.
+Nevertheless, these issues could decide upon either “accurate pronunciation” or “what(s)hesays?”, upon “you get the role” or “thank you – next one please”.

-When you work with a pronunciation coach, you want to make sure that he or she has an ongoing personal experience of language learning and the skills, motivation and knowledge to teach it.
+When you work with a pronunciation coach, you want to make sure that they have an ongoing personal experience of language learning and the skills, motivation and knowledge to teach it.

 You want to understand how the song text’s sounds and rhythms serve the meaning and the music.